Undocumented Students

 Internships

-All immigrants, regardless of status, can work as independent contractors or start their own business in the U.S. using a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
+All immigrants, regardless of status, can become independent contractors or start their own business in the U.S. using a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
+Learn more about working as an independent contractor or freelancer using your ITIN.

 • Venturize is a resource for people wanting to establish their own business.